wendellcs/Projects/README.md

-# Here you can find some of my projects :D
+# Here you can find some of my projects :)